Shelby Westbrook

 First Lieutenant Shelby F. Westbrook (January 15, 1922 – August 17, 2016) was a Tuskegee Airman active during World War II.

 Early life

 Shelby Westbrook was born in the small town of Marked Tree, Arkansas on January 15, 1922.
 When he was twelve years old, his parents died.
 Shortly after, Westbrook moved to Toledo, Ohio to live with his older brother.
 He attended Libbey High School, an integrated high school.
 Westbrook graduated in 1939.

-Air Force
+US Army Air Forces service

 Training

 In March 1943, Westbrook enrolled in aviation cadet training at Tuskegee Army Air Field.
 He knew he didn't want to be in the infantry, despite the fact he had never been in an airplane before.
 On February 8, 1944, he completed his pilot training (class 44-b) and was sent to Selfridge Air Field near Detroit, Michigan.
 During his time here, Second Lieutenant Westbrook trained in single-engine fighter planes.

 Combat

 Westbrook was attached to the 99th Fighter Squadron of the 332nd Fighter Group.
 This was one of the first all Black units formed by the Army Air Corps.
 After further training in South Carolina, the 99th Fighter Squadron was sent to Italy in July 1944.
 As a combat pilot, he flew 60 missions over 12 countries in Europe.
 Westbrook was promoted to First Lieutenant, and served in the 332nd Fighter Group from July 1944 to May 1945.

 On his 31st mission, his P-51 Mustang developed engine trouble.
 Westbrook was forced to land in Yugoslavia with his wingman, and was rescued by a group of Marshal Josip Broz Tito's Partisans.
 They were sent to a group of British Intelligence officers led by Randolph Churchill and Evelyn Waugh.
 About one month later he was back on duty.

 On a strafing mission over Southern France, Westbrook witnessed fellow pilot Richard Macon crash into a building near Montpellier.
 Because it happened so quickly, the U.S. had no record of it.
 More than fifty years later, First Lieutenant Westbrook was able to confirm this happened as he was doing research with French-language materials.
 Macon had crashed into a German command outpost with more than 40 officers inside.

 On R&R Westbrook traveled to Naples, Rome, and Vatican City.
 He met the Pope when his group visited the Sistine Chapel.